Alfresco/alfresco-client-sdk/README.md

 Alfresco Client is currently in **Early Access mode**.
 It evolves as you use them, as you give feedback, and as the developers update and add file.
 We like to think app & lib development as services that grow and evolve with the involvement of the community.

-Alfresco Client doesn't support workflow API (i.e interacting with embedded Activiti) If you are looking for a client to interact with Activiti Rest API (Enterprise Only), please have a look to [Activiti Github Repo](https://github.com/Alfresco/activiti-client-sdk)
+Alfresco Client doesn't support workflow API (i.e interacting with embedded Activiti) If you are looking for a client to interact with Activiti Rest API (Enterprise Only), please have a look to [Activiti Java Client Github Repo](https://github.com/Alfresco/activiti-client-sdk)

 ##Requirements